deephaven/deephaven-core/demo/web/src/main/notebooks/07 Data Replay.md

 # Data Replay

 Deephaven excels at handling live data.
-Integrating historical data into real-time analysis is common in a multitude of fields including machine learning, validation, modeling, simulation, and forecasting.
+Integrating historical data into real-time analysis is common in a multitude of fields, including machine learning, validation, modeling, simulation, and forecasting.

-Here we will show how to take historical data and play it back as real-time data based on timestamps in a table.
+Here, we show how to take historical data and play it back as real-time data based on timestamps in a table.
 This example could be easily extended towards a variety of real-world applications.

-To start, let's make a sample table containing random numbers generated at certain historical time stamps.
+To start, let's make a sample table containing random numbers generated at certain historical timestamps.

 ```python
 from deephaven import DynamicTableWriter